 1. Alexander Hamilton

 Why?
 Secretary of the Treasury, Hamilton was eventually shot in a dual with the Vice President Aaron Burr.
 The kicker?
 When Hamilton shot, he missed right above Burr’s head…on purpose.
 A letter he wrote the night before detailed his intentions to miss.
 The face on the $10 bill is my favorite politician of all time, and such a death can be extremely heart-breaking to viewers, even those who know exactly what will happen.
 I think Patrick Wilson has the look, and I’ve always been a fan of his.
 I don’t want cheap, unpopular, independent movies.
 I want Eastwood-directed films.
 I demand it.
-People, look at these stories.
+People, look at their stories.